diabolique-/RedshiftFinding/README.md

 RedshiftFinding
 ===============

+## Note: This is an old code that is totally outdated.
+I just have it here for reference, since there were a few cool things I did here.
+The correct code to use is [rsz](https://github.com/gillenbrown/rsz).
+It actually works, and is documented well.
+Check it out.

+### Now back to the old readme...

 Using stellar population synthesis models to find red sequence redshifts of galaxy clusters in the redshift range 0.5-1.5.
 It can start with images or catalogs.
 Only 2 bands are needed, as long as then span the 4000Å break at redshift.
 This code currently handles r-z data, and will include [3.6] and [4.5] bands from IRAC soon.
 Additional bands